oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/Hello_World_GPU/README.md

 | Software                          | Intel(R) oneAPI DPC++ Compiler (beta)
 | What you will learn               | Get started with DPC++ for GPU projects
 | Time to complete                  | n/a

+## Purpose
+This project is a template designed to help you create your own Data Parallel C++ application for GPU targets.
+The template assumes the use of make to build your application.
+Review the main.cpp source file for help with the header files you should include and how to implement "device selector" code for targeting your application's runtime device

+If GPU is not available on your system, you can fallback to cpu or default device.

 ## Key Implementation Details
 The basic DPC++ project template for FPGA targets.